Bond Between Molybdenum

 Real‑World Impact

 In petroleum refining, molybdenum bromides act as selective oxidation catalysts.
-Now, the +5 state of MoBr₅ is ideal for dehydrogenating heavy hydrocarbons, while the +3 state of MoBr₃ can be tuned for milder, selective bromination reactions.
-Engineers use these differences to optimize yield and minimize unwanted side‑products.
+On the flip side, the +5 state of MoBr₅ is ideal for dehydrogenating heavy hydrocarbons, while the +3 state of MoBr₃ can be tuned for milder, selective bromination reactions.
+Engineers make use of these differences to optimize yield and minimize unwanted side‑products.

 Semiconductor manufacturers rely on the volatility and controlled decomposition of MoBr₅ for chemical vapor deposition (CVD) of molybdenum thin films.
 The covalent Mo–Br bond ensures that the precursor releases molybdenum atoms cleanly, leaving behind high‑purity metallic layers essential for interconnects and gate electrodes.